[This article would take the reader through a

 enable you to face your moral responsibility as an educator – making a concerted effort to become aware

 of the situation being the first meaningful step in the right direction.
-As outlined at the outset, the world’s educators
+As outlined at the outset, the world’s

-in the same boat as those in other specialized fields.
+because they are in the same boat as those in other specialized fields.
 But the difference is that it is only

 educators who can change the situation by changing current curricula that better